 The event includes a range of activities supported by a multidisciplinary team of play, and clinical, nurse specialists, consultants and practice educators who are all involved in helping young people prepare for their move to adult services.

-The Rhythmic Beats event in 2015 included expert advice about diet, exercise, smoking drugs, alcohol and sexual health from nurses, doctors and other experts.
+Rhythmic Beats is an annual patient information event.
+It includes expert advice about diet, exercise, smoking drugs, alcohol and sexual health from nurses, doctors and other experts.
 Speak to your transition nurse if you're interested in going to either of these events.

 You can get more information about congenital heart disease or lifestyle issues such as contraception, insurance, finance, employment and health (physical and mental) from:

 - The Somerville foundation help and advice/ 16-21